Pacifica, California

 Hospitals and birthing centers

-Critical caveat for Pacifica family buyers: Pacifica has NO in-city hospital with labor and delivery, and the formerly-default North County option closed.
+Critical caveat for Pacifica buyers who will need labor and delivery: Pacifica has NO in-city hospital with labor and delivery, and the formerly-default North County option closed.
 Seton Medical Center in Daly City closed its L&D service in 2015.
-Pacifica families now have no L&D facility in the immediate north county; PPO families drive over Sweeney Ridge to Mills-Peninsula Burlingame (~20-30 min via 280 / 92) or into San Francisco (~25-40 min).
+Pacifica families now have no L&D facility in the immediate north county; PPO buyers drive over Sweeney Ridge to Mills-Peninsula Burlingame (~20-30 min via 280 / 92) or into San Francisco (~25-40 min).
 Kaiser members go to Kaiser Redwood City (~25-35 min) or Kaiser SF (~30-40 min).
-Family buyers should know that ALL labor and delivery requires driving out of the city; this is a real lifestyle factor for expecting families.
+Buyers who will need labor and delivery should know that ALL labor and delivery requires driving out of the city; this is a real factor to plan around.

 HospitalNetworkDrive time from PacificaKey services